paogor/conj-grad/README.md

 conj-grad
 ---------

-Just another _conjugate gradient_ solver written in CUDA, using cuBLAS and cuSPARSE.
+Just another _conjugate gradient_ solver function written in CUDA, using cuBLAS and cuSPARSE.
 CUDA 6.0 or higher required.